astroport-fi/astroport-lbp-frontend/README.md

   file.
 See `.env.development.local.sample` for a template.
 - A sensible configuration for local development would be to define a `localterra` network in `src/config/environments/development.js`, and set `REACT_APP_DEFAULT_NETWORK` to `localterra` in `.env.development.local`.
+- **Important Note**: You *must* whitelist any pairs that you want the app to care about in the `allowedPairContracts` key of each network config.

 ### Running the development server

 ```console